 Applicants must be licensed to practice clinically in the U.S. Although the award is primarily targeted to candidates holding an MD or equivalent degree, it will also support individuals holding other health professional degrees.
 Applicants that are beyond 5 years post clinical training (i.e. post consecutive residency and clinical fellowship training) must obtain prior written approval from the Director, Office of Training & Workforce Development to be eligible for this program.
 By the time of award, applicants must be U.S. Citizens or permanent residents (i.e. possess a valid "green card").

 Except for neurosurgeons (see below), candidates must devote a minimum of 75% full time professional effort to the proposed research and career development activities.
 See Information on institutional commitment(pdf, 132 KB) for additional critical information, including what information MUST be provided in the Letter of Institutional Commitment for an award to be considered.

 Effort Requirement (neurosurgeons)

 NINDS will accept 50% full time professional effort for research and career development activities associated with the K award.
-See Information on institutional commitment(pdf, 132 KB) (pdf, 112kb) for additional critical information.
+See Information on institutional commitment(pdf, 132 KB) for additional critical information.

-Please pay careful attention to specific issues that must be addressed in a statement of institutional support for K23 awards (see Information on institutional commitment(pdf, 114 KB) (pdf, 112kb)).
+Please pay careful attention to specific issues that must be addressed in a statement of institutional support for K23 awards (see Information on institutional commitment(pdf, 132 KB)).